sullvn/sull.vn/src/babbles/2017-11-02-could-we-code-with-lunchables/2017-11-02-could-we-code-with-lunchables.md

 At least 80% of the code I write is glue code — the code which simply integrates systems and third-party libraries together.
 Very little is original thought.
 I’m a fraud. *But Mom, you said I am special!*

 And I wager I’m not alone on this.
 More work will be spent composing the work of others as we work at higher abstractions.
 This is good!
-But it does mean the creep of accidental complexity in the quest to avoid essential complexity.
+But it does mean creep of accidental complexity in the quest to avoid essential complexity.

 Let’s try to conquer this creep.